-As a licensed veterinarian, Mark has the medical knowledge that helps get his clients the results they deserve.
+As a licensed veterinarian, Mark has the medical knowledge to help his clients get the results they deserve.
 Given his strong medical science background, Mark’s practice focuses on tort law, including medical negligence, product liability, and other significant personal injury cases.
-He has nearly 30 years of experience litigating medical malpractice cases with victories including the landmark Edwards verdict, a transfusion-associated AIDS case which remains one of the largest personal injury verdicts in Arizona history.
+He has nearly 30 years of experience litigating medical malpractice cases with victories including the landmark Edwards verdict and a transfusion-associated AIDS case that remains one of the largest personal injury verdicts in Arizona history.
 Mark was born in New York, but he moved to the Phoenix area in 1959 and grew up there.
 He practiced from 1986 to 1995 at Meyer, Hendricks, Victor, Osborn & Maledon, becoming a member in 1992.
 In 1995, Mark formed Dalton Gotto Samson & Kilgard, P.L.C. (“DGSK”) and was one of the members of DGSK who formed Keller Rohrback P.L.C. in 2002.

 Bar and Court Admissions

 Arizona State University – B.S., summa cum laude, 1976, Bio-Ag Sciences